Group of children mauled by dogs being taken for a walk in Atlantic City, NJ - NewsBreak

 A New Jersey woman convicted in July of killing her 17-month-old son in 2019 has been sentenced to life in prison without the possibility of parole.
 Camden County Judge Gwendolyn Blue served the life sentence to Heather Reynolds, 45, on Nov.
 15, nearly three and a half months after a jury found the defendant guilty of murder.

-CAMDEN, N.J. - A New Jersey woman convicted of murder in the death of her 17-month-old son 4 1/2 years ago has been sentenced to life in prison without possibility of parole.
-Judge Gwendolyn Blue also sentenced 45-year-old Heather Reynolds of Sicklerville last week to concurrent terms on child endangerment and drug counts.
+CAMDEN, N.J.
+(AP) — A New Jersey woman convicted of murder in the death of her 17-month-old son 4 1/2 years ago has been sentenced to life in prison without possibility of parole.
+Judge Gwendolyn Blue also sentenced Heather Reynolds, 45, of Sicklervile last week to concurrent terms on child endangerment and drug counts.
+Reynolds […]

 southjerseyobserver.com